pezcode/ighp/Readme.txt

  * Download and Install

-The latest release of the plugin can be found at https://github.com/pezcode/ighp.
+The latest release of the plugin can be found at http://pezcode.github.com/ighp/.
 You can choose between the installer, the binary package or the source package.
 The source code can be compiled using Visual C++ 2008 Express and above.
-If you downloaded the dll file or the source code you must copy it to the iTunes plugins directory (C:\Program Files\iTunes\Plug-ins) and then configure the hotkeys.
+If you downloaded the dll file or compiled it from source you must copy it to the iTunes plugins directory (C:\Program Files\iTunes\Plug-ins) and then configure the hotkeys.